yhpua/huatR/README.md

 # yhnmsd(data = mtcars, mydv = "qsec", dtpoint = "am", tgroup = "vs")
 ```

-## Code of Conduct

-Please note that the ‘huatR’ project is released with a [Contributor
-Code of Conduct](.github/CODE_OF_CONDUCT.md).
-By contributing to this
-project, you agree to abide by its terms.

 Good Luck & Huat ah!!

 [^1]: huatR <https://en.wiktionary.org/wiki/huat_ah>